 No unnecessary restraint should be applied to the arrested person than is necessary to prevent his escape.
 The Hon’ble apex court has framed guidelines in the below case law regarding handcuffing of arrested persons.

-Case Law 1: Citizens for Democracy vs State of Assam & Others – When the police arrests a person in execution of a warrant of arrest obtained from a Magistrate, the person so arrested shall not be handcuffed unless the police have also obtained orders from the magistrate for the handcuffing of the person to be so arrested [Para 19].
+Case Law 1: Citizens for Democracy vs State of Assam & Others – When the police arrest a person in execution of a warrant of arrest obtained from a Magistrate, the person so arrested shall not be handcuffed unless the police have also obtained orders from the magistrate for the handcuffing of the person to be so arrested [Para 19].

-Case Law 2: Sunil Batra etc. vs Delhi Administration and Ors. – The Hon’ble Court pronounced that under-trials shall be deemed to be in custody but not undergoing punitive imprisonment.
+Case Law 2: Sunil Batra etc. vs Delhi Administration and Ors – The Hon’ble Court pronounced that under-trials shall be deemed to be in custody but not undergoing punitive imprisonment.
 Fetters (a chain or manacle, typically placed around the ankles used to restrain a prisoner), especially bar fetters, shall be shunned as violative of human dignity, within and without prisons.

 2. Right to know the grounds of arrest – Section 50 CrPC and Article 22(1).